typescript-eslint/typescript-eslint/README.md

 - We do not support the `beta` releases.
 - We _generally_ do not officially support the `rc` releases.
-- We endeavour to support the latest stable TypeScript versions as soon as possible after the release.
+- We endeavor to support the latest stable TypeScript versions as soon as possible after the release.

 Generally we will begin working on supporting the next release when the `rc` version is released.